lnvglr/character-diversion/character-diversion.md

 There are a number of platforms for typographic discourse, analogue conferences as well as digital forums, that have language as the basis of their discussions.
 That is not to say, that those formats are purely text based—in fact they are usually supplemented with imagery and specimen PDFs, but the exchange is based on language.

 *TypeDrawers* is one of the most popular typography forums, spanning topics on Font Technology, History of Typography, and Type Design Critique.
-The fact that the design of the platform *TypeDrawers* seems to almost be agnostic to its content may be one of its greatest strengths and its weaknesses.
+The fact that the design of the platform *TypeDrawers* seems to almost be oblivious to its content may be one of its greatest strengths and its weaknesses.

 <img src="/Users/Leon/Sites/character-diversion-mono/documentation/Screenshot 2022-06-14 at 17.15.21.png" alt="Screenshot 2022-06-14 at 17.15.21" style="zoom:30%;" />

 In this sense, *Character Diversion*

-lack of forums that facilitates type specific discourse

-1. (come up with positive "why")